-To explain the origin of the group of emission features detected at $\geq 4\sigma$ in the obscured epoch in the 5-6 keV energy range (bottom-left panel of Fig.5) and clearly visible in the corresponding RM (last two panels of Fig.6), we propose two different scenarios.

-The first one ascribes it to the presence of the absorber.
-It may be an effect of the oversimplification of the fitted continuum model, meaning that ignoring the absorption lines and absorption edges due to the presence of an ionized absorber alters the whole continuum, occasionally resulting in excess emission redward of the Fe K α line.
-Another possibility in the same scenario is that the bump is produced by variations in the partial covering fraction happening on times shorter then our time resolution (Iso et al. 2016).
-This scenario is furthermore supported by the fact that in the unobscured epoch, where the absorber has a lower column density and is less ionized (R04) the features are detected at a lower significance and at lower energies (top left panel of Fig.5).
-The other scenario is that these features are real, and associated with a relativistic wing of the neutral Fe K α line.
-To explore this option, we tested a relativistic model on the emission line detected at 6 keV in the 12th 5ks spectrum O1, which we use as a test because of its significant broadening of $\sigma = 260^{+130}{-120}$ eV (Fig.3).
-We added a laor component (Laor 1991) to our baseline model, that already accounts for the narrow Fe K α .
-The outer radius and emissivity index are unconstrained, so they are fixed to their default values of $400R_g$ and 3, respectively.
-The excess is well reproduced ($\Delta \chi^2 = 18.3$ for 3 Δ d.o.f.) by a signal emitted from $R{in} = 99 \pm 52 R_g$.
-At such distance, the Keplerian velocity is ~ 30000 km/s, corresponding to a FWHM of ~ 0.64 keV for the neutral Fe K α line at 6.4 keV.
-Thus, we do not expect to see much significant emission associated with it below ~ 6 keV, were we indeed detect the majority of emission lines (group D, bottom-left panel Fig. 5).
-If those features were real, they could be emitted from the base of the obscuring wind, as it could be expected following the models in Dehghanian et al. (2020).
+To explain the origin of the group of emission features detected at $\leq 4\sigma$ in the obscured epoch in the 5-6 keV energy range (bottom-left panel of Fig. 5) and clearly visible in the corresponding RM (last two panels of Fig. 6), we propose two different scenarios.
+The first ascribes these features to the presence of the absorber.
+It may be an effect of the oversimplification of the fitted continuum model, meaning that ignoring the absorption lines and absorption edges due to the presence of an ionised absorber alters the whole continuum, occasionally resulting in excess emission redward of the Fe K $\alpha$ line.
+Another possibility in the same scenario is that the bump is produced by variations in the partial covering fraction happening on shorter timescales than our time resolution (Iso et al. 2016).
+This scenario is furthermore supported by the fact that in the unobscured epoch, where the absorber has a lower column density and is less ionised (R04), the features are detected at a lower significance and at lower energies (top left panel of Fig. 5).

 Fig. 8.
-Tentative fitting of a sinusoid to the variations of the normalization of the Fe $K\alpha$.
+Tentative fitting of a sinusoid to the variations of the normalisation of the Fe K $\alpha$ .